What Is The Strongest Opioid?

 High doses of carfentanil and fentanyl can cause a person to die from an overdose within minutes.

-Those who accidentally take too much fentanyl or the strongest illicit opiate that is available can suffer from an overdose, too.
+Those who accidentally take too much fentanyl, which is the strongest illicit opioid that is available, can suffer from an overdose, too.

-Police officers, emergency medical technicians, and other people who learn about the strongest opiate and how to work with it are instructed to use safety glasses, two sets of gloves, and air-purifying respirators.
+Police officers, emergency medical technicians, and other people who learn about the strongest opioid and how to work with it are instructed to use safety glasses, two sets of gloves, and air-purifying respirators.

 Get Help Finding Treatment For Opioid Abuse